What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual night market, and here are my recommendations.

 Feeling lucky?
 Try your hand at the carnival games and you could walk away with a small prize.
 And before you leave, consider giving back.
 Donation boxes for the needy are placed throughout the bazaar.
 Ramadan is a time for generosity, and even a small contribution can make a difference.

 Timing matters: Evenings are the most vibrant (and most crowded), while late nights mean vendors might drop prices on certain items.
-If you prefer a chill experience, head down in the afternoon.
+If you prefer a chill experience, head down in the afternoon – say, around 4pm.

-Prepare for the heat and crowds: Singapore’s humidity + throngs of people = sweat fest galore.
-Bring a portable fan, wear comfy clothes, and stay hydrated.
+Prepare for the weather and crowds: Singapore’s humidity + throngs of people = sweat fest galore.
+Bring a portable fan and an umbrella (or poncho), wear comfy clothes, and stay hydrated.
+Don’t forget covered shoes so your feet won’t get stuck in potential muddy situations or get trampled on.

 Keep an eye out for discounts: If you’re swinging by the bazaar later in the night, some vendors offer end-of-day deals.
 Perfect for getting extra snacks or stocking up on kuih for sahur.